You are here

 Treatment of overdosage would consist of discontinuation of AndroGel 1.62%, washing the application site with soap and water, and appropriate symptomatic and supportive care.

-• AndroGel 1.62% is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+• AndroGel 1.62% is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate [see Warnings and Precautions (5.1) and Adverse Reactions (6.1)].

-• AndroGel 1.62% is contraindicated in women who are or may become pregnant, or who are breastfeeding.
-AndroGel 1.62% may cause fetal harm when administered to a pregnant woman.
-AndroGel 1.62% may cause serious adverse reactions in nursing infants.
-Exposure of a fetus or nursing infant to androgens may result in varying degrees of virilization.
-Pregnant women or those who may become pregnant need to be aware of the potential for transfer of testosterone from men treated with AndroGel 1.62%.
-If a pregnant woman is exposed to AndroGel 1.62%, she should be apprised of the potential hazard to the fetus [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+• AndroGel 1.62% is contraindicated in women who are pregnant.
+AndroGel 1.62% can cause virilization of the female fetus when administered to a pregnant woman.
+Pregnant women need to be aware of the potential for transfer of testosterone from men treated with AndroGel 1.62%.
+If a pregnant woman is exposed to AndroGel 1.62%, she should be apprised of the potential hazard to the fetus [see Warnings and Precautions (5.2) and Use in Specific Populations (8.1)].

 Male hypogonadism, a clinical syndrome resulting from insufficient secretion of testosterone, has two main etiologies.
 Primary hypogonadism is caused by defects of the gonads, such as Klinefelter's syndrome or Leydig cell aplasia, whereas secondary hypogonadism is the failure of the hypothalamus (or pituitary) to produce sufficient gonadotropins (FSH, LH).